A West Virginia Nuclear Project

 I intend not to tarnish the reputation of Senator Joe Manchin, but rather to assist with the revitalization of West Virginia.

 I understand that Senator Joe Manchin is a distinctive entity, who may (counter-intuitively) disapprove of the contents of this website.

 I am not acting in bad faith, though many U.S. Senators would consider cybersquatting to be a great free-market tactic!

-You have exhibited an unwavering allegiance to the fossil fuel industry, perhaps due to your love for the people of West Virginia, who have depended on the coal industry for longer than anybody can remember.
+You have exhibited a strong allegiance to the fossil fuel industry, presumably due to your love for West Virginians, who have depended on the coal industry for longer than anybody can remember.

-Indeed, the coal sector seems to be dying, and some say it will not “rise from the ashes.”
+The coal sector appears to be dying, and some say it will not “rise from the ashes.”